-Reviewing the proposed waste collection for the project site, they will occur once in a 24 hour period and are proposed to be undertaken during either the morning shoulder or day assessment periods.
+Reviewing the proposed waste collection impacts for the project site, they will occur once in a 24 hour period and are proposed to be undertaken during either the day or morning shoulder assessment periods.
 Therefore, the maximum occurrence of high noise events from either event is once per 24 hours, with the majority of collections to be undertaken during the day period, resulting in no sleep disturbance events at all.